-Furthermore, market acceptance and sales of Zalviso, or any of our other product candidates, will depend on reimbursement policies and may be affected by future healthcare reform measures.
+Furthermore, market acceptance and sales of our product candidates, if approved, will depend on reimbursement policies and may be affected by future healthcare reform measures.
 Government authorities and third party payors, such as private health insurers, hospitals and health maintenance organizations, decide which drugs they will pay for and establish reimbursement levels.
-We cannot be sure that reimbursement will be available for Zalviso, or any of our other product candidates.
+We cannot be sure that reimbursement will be available for Zalviso, or any of our other product candidates, if approved.
 Also, reimbursement amounts may reduce the demand for, or the price of, our products.
-If reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize Zalviso, or any of our other product candidates.
+If reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize Zalviso, or any of our other product candidates, if approved.